pedrolpena/iestelemetry/README.md

 Once installed restart the IDE<br>

-This plugin works with the Netbeans 8.2<br>
+This plugin works with Apache NetBeans IDE 25 and possibly older ones<br>